 Employers must know labor laws in other countries where they work to follow local rules on worker classification and taxes.
 US companies can avoid legal and financial issues by understanding the risks and consequences of misclassifying employees.
 Additionally, they can ensure fair treatment of their workers.

 Navigating all of this is hard enough within one country.
 When companies expand across borders, the complexities – and risks – mount.

-The best way to secure a global business against the risks of unintentional misclassification is to partner with an Employer of Record.
+To protect a global business from accidental employee misclassification risks, work with an Employer of Record.
 EORs streamline and derisk remote hiring, allowing companies to focus on growth.

 You can book a demo to see our global platform in action.
 During the demo, you will discover how Playroll can help you expand globally.
 Additionally, you will learn how Playroll can accurately classify your workforce.